Medication Refills Q&A

 If you need your medication refilled, come to Walking Urgent Care in Coral Springs, FL.
 Our clinic is equipped with a pharmacy to better meet your healthcare needs.
 Dr. Naseh Nawabi can walk you through the processes required to either refill your prescription or schedule a consultation with one of our specialists.
-For more information, call us or schedule an appointment online.
+For more information, contact us or schedule an appointment online.
 We are conveniently located at 10308 W Sample Road Coral Springs, FL 33065.

 Table of Contents:

 Modern medicine has advanced immeasurably over the past 100 years.
 One of the most expansive fields of medicine is pharmacology, which deals with the development, uses and effects of medications and drugs.
 There is a drug for nearly every symptom and an innumerable number of medications available to treat and provide relief for medical conditions, both physical and mental.
 Medications and prescriptions have become a cornerstone of healthcare and provide invaluable benefits for patients.